um33/dentistimo/README.md

 ![Dentistimo_Sitemap.png](./Dentistimo_Sitemap.png)
 > Figure 5 - The Sitemap diagram represents all the pages in our application and shows the inter-connection between them.
 It also shows how the navigation takes place from one page to the other.

-## Visuals (Victor if time)

-Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
-Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

 # Installation instructions (instructions for adding node.js, yarn and mongo)